3 Season Lightweight Backpacking Gear List

 ☐ Rope or paracord - 1.8mm paracord, $10, 2.0oz.
 Take 10-20ft to use in an emergency or if you need to secure your tent down better in high winds.

 ☐ Stove - BRS 3000T, $16, 0.9oz, or MSR Pocket Rocket II, $45, 2.6oz.
 The BRS stove is nice because it packs down small and is super lightweight.
 For a higher quality stove with more consistent burn, use the MSR stove.
-If you want a quicker boil time take a look at the Jetboil Flash.
+If you want a quicker boil time take a look at the Jetboil Flash or the new Jetboil Stash.

 ☐ Fuel - MSR IsoPro Fuel Canister, $5, 7oz